 Support – It is of utmost importance that there is a capable support team to guide you in situations when you are stuck with finding the right solution or troubleshooting any technical issues.
 Besides that, the solution should release occasional updates to counter security issues and make it compatible with the latest technologies and applications.

 What is WooCommerce?

-WooCommerce is a third party WordPress plugin, developed to make a small scale to large scale eCommerce websites.
+WooCommerce is a third-party WordPress plugin, developed to make small-scale to large-scale eCommerce websites.
 The WooCommerce plugin has several add-ons based on various specific uses, for example, ‘WooCommerce Subscription’ to enable subscription-based services to enable recurring payments.
 It will not be an exaggeration to say that WooCommerce is one of the most popular plugins of WordPress.